thegenemyers/FASTK/README.md

 One can select any value of k &ge; 5 with the -k option.
 FastK always outputs a file <code>\<source>.hist</code> that contains a histogram of the k-mer frequency distribution where the highest possible count is 2<sup>15</sup>-1 = 32,767 -- FastK clips all higher values to this upper limit.
 Its exact format is described in the section on Data Encodings.
-If the -h option is specified then histogram is displayed by FastK on the standard output as soon as it is computed.
+If the -h option is specified then the histogram is displayed by FastK on the standard output as soon as it is computed.
-This option allows you to specify the interval of frequencies to display, where the lower end is 1 if ommitted.
+This option allows you to specify the interval of frequencies to display, where the lower limit is 1 if ommitted.

 One can optionally request, by specifying the -t option, that FastK produce a sorted table of